pvdz/zeparser3/tests/testcases/export_declaration/re-export_ident.md

 Parsed with the module goal.

 `````
-throws: Parser error!
+throws: Tokenizer error!
-  Next token should be a string but was `x`
+    Was looking for a string, found `x` (120 / 0x78) instead

 export * from x
               ^------- error